What To Wear During Labor and Delivery - Baby Chick

 A black mid-length A-line skirt with a wide waistband, reminiscent of the comfort and ease of a labor gown.
 The fabric appears smooth and slightly flowing.

 This casual, midi birthing skirt features an elastic waist and is easy to pull on.
-You can choose from multiple color and print options and pair it with a comfortable top or nursing bra at the hospital.
+You can choose from multiple colors and print options and pair it with a comfortable top or nursing bra at the hospital.
 It also makes for cute postpartum wear!
 (Just note that you can only wash it by hand.)

 3. Etsy Birthing Skirt